 I tend to simplify things that don’t quite make sense.
 I doubt I’m unique in that respect… it’s probably the normal thing to do.
 Once the complex thing is simplified, I find it’s easier to understand.
 Don’t get me wrong.
 I didn’t say the formerly complex thing now makes sense; it’s just easier to wrap my head around.

 This life is the only thing we know.
-While our existence – and, for that matter, our purpose for living – are constantly under scrutiny by the examining mind, it can also be simplified.
+While our existence and our purpose for living – are always under scrutiny by the examining mind.
+It can also be simplified.
 By reducing the immense to a more digestible size, we filter out the distractions and minutiae.

 For my simplified worldview, life is football.

 No, I don’t mean that I live and breathe football.
 Instead, it comes down to the notion that life is a matter of moving down the field toward the goal.
 But I’m getting ahead of myself.

 The Builder’s Vision

 Nobody can say how long the stadium has been around.
 Most everyone can agree that it wasn’t always there.
 But one day, it was just…there.
 The Builder was even more of an enigma.
 The early players of the game would hear from Him now and then, but nobody ever got a look.
 The Builder established The Game, including the rules.
 As the players became better-versed in playing The Game, the rules had to be revised.
 New rules would also be added.

 The Builder wanted to see a well-played game, and He knew the rules would facilitate that vision.